AMWA-TV/ms-05-02/docs/Framework.md

 ### NcClassId

-NcClassId is a sequence of NcInt32 class ID fields.
+NcClassId is a sequence of NcInt32 class id fields.
-A class ID sequence reflects the ancestry of the class being identified.
+A class id sequence reflects the ancestry of the class being identified.

-A class ID field is either a definition index or an authority key.
+A class id field is either a definition index or an authority key.
 A definition index is an ordinal that starts at 1 for every inheritance level of the control model class tree for example `[ 1, 1, 3, 5]`.

 The class id for all standard control classes defined by the framework MUST not contain authority keys.

 Non-standard control classes MUST contain at least one authority key.

-An authority key is inserted in the class ID sequence immediately after the definition index of the class from which a non-standard class inherits, i.e. at the point where the derived class or class subtree connects into the class structure.
+An authority key is inserted in the class id sequence immediately after the definition index of the class from which a non-standard class inherits, i.e. at the point where the derived class or class subtree connects into the class structure.

 For organizations which own a unique CID or OUI the authority key MUST be the organization identifier as an integer which MUST be negated.